 Solvency

 Solvency is the ratio of your equity to total required capital.
 It indicates the extent to which your business can meet long-term debts.
-Banks expect a starting business to bring in equity, usually at least 30%.
-In certain sectors, such as hospitality, this can be as high as 50%.
+Banks expect a starting business to bring in equity, usually a minimum of 30%.
+In some sectors, such as hospitality, this can be as high as 50%.

 What should a financial plan include?